Residual Kolmogorov-Arnold Network for Enhanced Deep Learning: Experiments

-In this experiment, we also implement RKAN using Gaussian radial basis functions (RBF) alongside our default Chebyshev polynomials for comparison.
-From our tested results, with 3 basis functions for each KAN convolutional layer, RBF-based RKAN under-performs in the majority of the architectures and displays no advantages in the overall model performance in terms of top-1 accuracy, however, the throughput could reduce by as much as 20\% in return.
-As a result, using Chebyshev polynomials of degree $\{3, 2\}$ as the basis (activation functions) for the 2 KAN layers in the RKAN module strikes a more balanced solution between computational efficiency and performance.

-In addition, we report the PyTorch official pre-trained\footnote{\url{https://pytorch.org/vision/stable/models.html}} models for a more detailed comparison.
-RegNet models are trained for 100 epochs, while ResNet and DenseNet models are each trained for 90 epochs.
+In this experiment, we implement RKAN using RBF (Gaussian radial basis functions) and default Chebyshev polynomials for comparison.
+We apply three radial basis functions for each RBF-based KAN convolution.
+In $\frac{11}{12}$ of our results, polynomial-based RKAN block outperforms the alternative with $\sim$300 seconds less training time per epoch.

-Our results demonstrate that RKAN can be effective on large-scale datasets as well.
-Given that the original models are specifically well-optimized and less prone to overfitting problems on the full ImageNet dataset, the improvements are noticeably significant despite being less substantial than those observed on smaller datasets.
-For example, among all tested RKAN-ResNet models, the average gain in accuracy can still reach 0.67\% as shown in \cref{tab:acc_imagenet}.

-While the integration of RKAN usually leads to more pronounced improvements for larger models on small-scale datasets, most smaller and medium-sized models result in superior performance on ImageNet instead.
-As an example, RKAN-DenseNet-121 outperforms the baseline by 1.29\%, but RKAN-DenseNet-201, a much deeper model of the same architecture, only achieves an accuracy gain of 0.61\%.
-This suggests that when training data is abundant, RKAN acts more as ``feature enhancement" as opposed to reducing overfitting, which processes different and more specialized features to complement the main network path.
-Super deep models, such as DenseNet-201 or ResNet-152, might be already close to their optimal architectural capacity, while in contrast, smaller models with fewer layers and capacity constraints are more probable to benefit from the RKAN mechanism.
+Our results in \Cref{tab:acc_imagenet} and \Cref{tab:imagenet_ablation} show that RKAN, and especially RKAN-L can also be effective on large datasets, such as ImageNet-1k.
+Since the original baseline models are specifically well-optimized on the dataset and less prone to overfitting, improvements are less pronounced compared to CIFAR-100, but RKANet-50 and RKANet-50-2$\times$L still outperform other channel and spatial attention modules of similar computational overhead and can also be integrated alongside them to further improve accuracy.
+This makes the combination of two enhancement methods, attention-based feature recalibration mechanism operating on blocks and our polynomial-based parallel feature learning mechanism across stages, possible all in a single model.
+While RKAN leads to more pronounced gains for larger models on small datasets, lightweight models perform better on ImageNet.
+For example, RKAN-DenseNet-121 improves the baseline accuracy by as much as 1.29\%, but RKAN-DenseNet-201 only achieves an accuracy gain of 0.61\%.
+This shows that when training data is abundant, RKAN behaves more like a ``feature enhancement" to the main path as opposed to a regularization operation.
+Deeper models have significantly higher accuracy ceilings and might be close to their optimal architectural capacity, while smaller models (less capacity constraints) are more probable to benefit from RKAN.